Sjord/Sjord.github.io/_posts/2019-02-05-attacking-rsa.md

 Demo: debian.pub

+### Example keys

+What do you do when as a developer you need a key pair and don't know exactly how it works?
+The same way you do for all your code, you copy-paste it from StackOverflow.
+Example keys in software implementations, web sites or protocol specifications may end up in software.
+Multiple implementations then use the same key, and the private key is available for everyone in the documentation or on the internet.

+Demo: example.pem

 ### e = 1

 Encryption is done by calculating _m<sup>e</sup>_.
 If _e_ = 1, this operation does nothing and the message is not encrypted.
 The message may still be padded but otherwise is just plain text and not encrypted at all.